Genting Singapore shares surge on junket news

 There may also be some duplication in the client base between the two junket operators and that of Genting Singapore's existing direct VIP customer base, it said.

-Genting's Resorts World Sentosa made S$398.8 million in adjusted earnings before interest, tax, depreciation and amortization (EBITDA) in the fourth quarter, up from S$384.7 million a year earlier.
+Genting's Resorts World Sentosa made S$398.8 million in adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) in the fourth quarter, up from S$384.7 million a year earlier.

 (Editing by John O'Callaghan)